SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 • College Students (with ID), & Youths (13-17): $14

-• Most special exhibits cost about $10 extra per person
+• Most special exhibits cost about $10 to $15 extra per person, find their calendar of upcoming exhibits

 Free Admission Days to the SF Asian Art Museum

-The SF Asian Art Museum is one of several San Francisco museums that offers free admission days once a month.
-Their free days are supported by Target and are the first Sunday of each month.
+The SF Asian Art Museum is one of several San Francisco museums that offers free admission days on the first Sunday of every month.
+Northern California Kaiser Permanente supports their free days.

-Free admission on these days include access to their permanent collection.
+Free admission on these days includes access to their permanent collection.
 There is still a charge to see some of their temporary exhibits.

 >> Find a full calendar of free days at SF museums